emakarov/mapboxgl_notebook/README.md

 MapboxGL for ipython notebook with multilayer support and flexibility.

-Initially I worked with ipython notebook library provided by mapbox, but it had some disadvantages:
-1. Does not support multi-layer.
-2. A lot of templates and complicated logic.
-3. Limited ability to use mapboxgl expressions (especially, new-style expressions).

-I have implemented pull request to that repository to support multi-layer, as well as some other contributor created another PR, but due to lack of PR ownershipt this functionality was not supported in mapboxgl_jupyter at 31 Jan 2019
+If you were looking for multilayer mapboxgl ipython module, this repository is a right place.

-So, this project was created with taking into account:
+This project was created with taking into account:
 1. Multi layer support from the very beginning.
 2. Small amount of python, html and javascript code.
 3. Support of mapboxgl expressions.